 There are tons of exercises found within the book.
 In addition to the exercises, there are drills and diagrams that are designed to hone one’s speed reading skills until mastery is achieved.

-6. Essential Speed Reading Techniques: How to Become a Better, Faster Reader by Katya Seberson
+6. Essential Speed Reading Techniques by Katya Seberson

 A lot of speed reading techniques focus on increasing the words you can read per minute.
 However, reading comprehension is often sacrificed, especially when one reads at rates of 500 words or more.